alttch/psrt/README.md

   datagrams with or without acknowledge from the server
 * PSRT is almost 100% logically compatible with MQTT, so software can be switched to it and vice versa with only a couple of lines of code

+# What is the same?

+PSRT is logically the same as MQTT: same format for topics, same format for topic masks etc:

+* path/to/topic - an individual topic (subscribe / publish)
+* path/to/# - all topics under the specified path (subscribe)
+* path/+/some/+/topic - all topics matching the mask ("+" for any subtopic)

 ## About the repository